antoineDaeniker/ML_Project_2/README.md

 ## Run

 ### Run U-Net
-To run the test of the U-Net and give out predictions use the following command inside the `src` folder:
+To run the training of the U-Net and give out predictions use the following command inside the `src` folder:

        python 3 run.py --config ../experiments/full_experiment_single_channel.json --num_workers 0

-To train the U-Net use the corresponding json under `experiments`.
+Explore how to train the U-Net with the corresponding json under `experiments`.

 ### Run Matching
 The notebook `matching.ipynb` shows and explains our matching procedure, from loading the tif image over using StarDist and creating a matching.